Migrating from Zenoh v0.5.x Rust API to Zenoh v0.6.x Rust API

 Queryable

-operation now accepts any type that implements TryInto<KeyExpr>
+The declare_queryable operation now accepts any type that implements TryInto<KeyExpr> as first parameter.

 It takes a single parameter.
 Finer configuration is perfromed with the help of a builder pattern.